-Often this can be a shared trade or profession, thereby creating a sense of belonging to an organisation that is properly managed and responsive to its member’s needs.
-A mutual that specialises in a particular trade or affinity group will also more easily understand its member’s unique needs and be better placed to make changes to its policies as its member’s needs change.
+Often this can be a shared trade or profession, thereby creating a sense of belonging to an organization that is properly managed and responsive to its member’s needs.
+A mutual that specializes in a particular trade or affinity group will also more easily understand its member’s unique needs and be better placed to make changes to its policies as its member’s needs change.

 Not being controlled by outside investors also means that a mutual can also make discretionary payments to members if it deems it appropriate as opposed to strictly abiding by the small print of a commercial insurance contract.
 Mutuals often donate funds to charitable organizations which have connections with their own member’s activities.

 Self-insuring employee benefits allows an employer to design a health insurance policy for its employees with its own plan of benefits which can be tailored to suit the employer’s specific requirements.
 A third party administrator is usually appointed to process claims and to monitor the program.

 Funds required to pay for the costs of the plan are set aside into a trust arrangement where income can accrue as funds are built-up in a tax efficient manner.
 Specific and Aggregate stop-loss is normally purchased to protect the trust.

 In the event of surplus profits, after paying and reserving for claims and establishing a reserve, mutual insurance companies can elect either to return funds to members or alternatively to reduce future premiums, or a combination of both.